BENEFITS IN FRANCE En, Neteem

 Life & disability coverage (‘Prévoyance’)

-Covers death, prolonged sick leave and disability risks.
+Covers life insurance, prolonged sick leave and disability risks.

-Contrary to URSSAF, Pole Emploi and Pension funds, the rates are not determined by law, but by branch, through the collective bargaining agreement applicable to your activity branch.
+Contrary to URSSAF, Pole Emploi and Pension funds, the rates are not set by law, but a minimum coverage and rates are set by the collective bargaining agreement (CBA) applicable to the employer’s activity branch.

-We provide an improved coverage contract, for a slightly higher coverage than of Syntec collective bargaining agreement minimum (this CBA applies to all consulting & IT companies in France, although we apply the Portage Salarial CBA, most of our employees come from this CBA and expect this coverage), the detail of which can be found below.
-It provides a very good benefit/cost ratio of coverage.
+We provide a slightly improved coverage vs the minimums in our Portage salarial CBA, which is similar to the Syntec collective bargaining agreement minimum (this CBA applies to all consulting & IT companies in France, although we apply the Portage Salarial CBA, most of our employees would be used to this CBA and expect this coverage), the detail of which can be found below.
+It provides a very good benefit/cost ratio of coverage, as outlined below :

 • Education allowance : if the employees has dependent children in school/university when he dies, a yearly education allowance for children under 26 of :

-• Disability/long-term sick leave income : if the employee has an accident/sickness which prevents him/her from working, the insurance fund will supplement the person’s Social Security benefits up to 80% of annual salary for long-term sick leave (after a wait period of 3-30 days, depending on whether it is an accident/hospitalization or sick leave), and between 40-80% depending on the level of disability for permanent disabilities.
+• Disability/long-term sick leave income : if the worker has an accident/sickness which affects the ability to work, our coverage will top up the Social Security benefits to reach 80% of salary for (after a wait period of 3-30 days, depending on whether it is an accident/hospitalization or sick leave), and between 40-80% depending on the level of disability for permanent disability.

 Details of Neteem’s coverage can be downloaded here.